gikeymarcia/dotfiles/README.md

 In the spirit of open-source, feel free to fork an play with any of what's here.
 If you find ways you can improve or expand functionality I'm always interested to see what you've done.
-I hope these files are useful to your in your computing journey.
+I hope these files are useful to you in your computing journey.